51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 constructed using a builder of its own.

-A special builder is provided to simplify the creation of commonly used pipelines such as on-premise or cloud device detection.
-These hide the complexity of pipeline creation by automatically inserting elements, and choosing default values, but the price for that simplification is considerable.
+A special builder is provided to simplify the creation of commonly used pipelines for on-premise or cloud device detection.
+This hides the complexity of pipeline creation by automatically inserting elements, and choosing default values, but the price for that simplification is considerable.
 There is more code to maintain, more creation scenarios, which require explanation in documentation and examples.
-The custom pipeline builder is also difficult or impossible to use with web integrations and cannot be used when building from a configuration file.
+The special pipeline builder is also difficult or impossible to use with web integrations and cannot be used when building from a configuration file.
 Finally, if the user is using this builder and decides they need some capability that is beyond its scope, they have to migrate to the 'standard' pipeline builder.

 On the whole, we prefer solutions that will reduce complexity for users.
-However, care should be taken to try to avoid some of the issues described above.
+However, care should be taken to try to avoid the issues described above.